Leeds Volunteer Corps: 1794–1802

 Raised in 1794 in response to the Volunteer Act 1794, the Leeds Volunteer Corps served for 'the express purpose of the Internal Defence of this Borough against Insurrection or any sudden commotion'.
 The creation of a volunteer force for Leeds was first considered at a meeting in Leeds on 17 April and, after agreeing to create the Leeds Volunteer Corps, a subscription was created at this meeting to which around 100 men enrolled to serve.
 Thomas Lloyd, a cloth merchant from Leeds, was chosen to command the volunteer force.
 At the meeting, a list of subscribes was drawn up, which totalled almost 200 men.
 This list also showed the donations made by each man to the Corps, many of which were of £100.
 By the end of April 1794, there were 200 volunteers.

 The Leeds Volunteer Corps would meet every morning and evening to practise military exercise.
-Their first public appearance was on 4 June 1794 for King George III of the United Kingdom's birthday, where they assembled in White Cloth Hall then marched through the town.
+Their first public appearance was on 4 June 1794 for George III's birthday, where they assembled in White Cloth Hall then marched through the town.
 The volunteers also organised a church parade in 1794 which was watched by thousands of spectators.
 Once the Leeds Volunteer Corps reached a subscription base of 300 men in August 1794, the Mayor of Leeds Alexander Turner asked for Thomas Lloyd to be promoted from Commandant to Lieutenant Colonel.
 This was approved in early September of the same year.
 On 29 August 1794 the Leeds Volunteer Corps attended a ceremony where they were presented with Colours by the Ladies of Leeds.
 Over the year, some attempt was made to raise a cavalry to be attached to the Leeds Volunteer Corps.
 However, this was unsuccessful.

 On 26 May 1795, the Leeds Volunteer Corps organised a military festival – 'A Great Military Festival: A Grand Volunteer Review' to celebrate the volunteers and others involved in the war against France.
-This was potentially the greatest event of civic militarism outside of London during the era of the British Volunteer Corps.
+This was potentially the greatest event of civic militarism outside of London during the existence of the British Volunteer Corps.
 The Volunteer Corps of Leeds, Bradford, Huddersfield, Halifax and Wakefield participated and the event attracted over 60,000 spectators, according to the Leeds Intelligencer.